typisttech/sunny-purge-extra-urls-example/README.md

 [![Hire Typist Tech](https://img.shields.io/badge/Hire-Typist%20Tech-ff69b4.svg)](https://www.typist.tech/contact/)

-This repository is an example of adding extra purge urls to [Sunny](https://wordpress.org/plugins/sunny/) by filters and strategy classes intended to facilitate communication with developers.
+This repository is an example of adding extra purge urls to [Sunny](https://wordpress.org/plugins/sunny/) by filters and strategies intended to facilitate communication with developers.

 **It is not stable and not intended for installation on production sites.**